frescobaldi/frescobaldi/INSTALL.md

 your computer; while this is not a problem per se, you could get the old Frescobaldi version when you launch Frescobaldi graphically.

+If you are *not* a developer and none of the options above are right for you, then install the compressed tar file (.tar.gz) using the instructions below.

+### Installing the compressed tar file

+It is a good idea to uninstall any previous versions before continuing.
+See [Uninstalling other versions](#uninstalling-other-versions) for how to do this.

+#### Download, extract and move the Frescobaldi directory

+If you have not already done so, go to the [latest release page](https://github.com/frescobaldi/frescobaldi/releases/latest) and download the compressed tar file called `frescobaldi-x.y.z.tar.gz` (where `x`, `y`, and `z` are the version numbers), and extract the files from it.
+You may be able to do this using GUI tools.
+Your browser may extract the files when you click on the downloaded file, or using whatever File Manager you have, try double-clicking or right-clicking.
+There are also third-party apps that will extract compressed files.

+Move the extracted directory to a permanent location, like your home directory.
+(The rest of the instructions will assume that the extracted files are in the home directory.)

+If you can't extract the file using GUI tools, you can use the command line.
+Get to a command prompt and `cd` to your Download directory.
+This is often in your home directory, which you can get to by typing `cd` by itself.
+Once in the download directory, use `ls` to make sure you have this file:

+    frescobaldi-x.y.z.tar.gz

+To extract the file, type

+    tar xvf frescobaldi-x.y.z.tar.gz

+You should now have the directory `frescobaldi-x.y.z` in your download directory.
+Move it to your home directory by typing

+    mv frescobaldi-x.y.z ~

+#### Install the necessary tools

+At this point, if you have been using GUI tools, you will need to get to the command line.
+We will now install some tools needed to install Frescobaldi.
+You only have to do this once.
+The next release you install, you can skip this.
+If you are on a Debian/Ubuntu-like distribution, type:

+    sudo apt install pipx gettext libportmidi0 libxcb-cursor0

+If you are on Fedora, type:

+    sudo dnf install pipx gettext portmidi

+#### Install using `pipx`

+At the command line, type:

+    cd ~/frescobaldi-x.y.z
+    pipx install .

+After a few moments, `pipx` will say Frescobaldi is installed.
+Next, install the desktop shortcut (this is all one command):

+    desktop-file-install --dir ~/.local/share/applications/ --set-icon $PWD/frescobaldi/icons/org.frescobaldi.Frescobaldi.svg  linux/org.frescobaldi.Frescobaldi.desktop

+Now update the desktop database:

+    update-desktop-database ~/.local/share/

+ If this is your first time installing using `pipx`, type the following:

+    pipx ensurepath

+Then type `exit` and restart your command line shell.
+Now you can to type:

+    frescobaldi

+...and Frescobaldi will start up.

 ## Developing Frescobaldi